HappyRedMapleLeaf/HappyRedMapleLeaf/README.md

 <img width="100%" src="banner.png">
 <h1>Hey there!</h1>
-I'm a first-year computer engineering student learning, exploring, and having a good time at the University of Waterloo.
+I'm a second-year computer engineering student learning, exploring, and having a good time at the University of Waterloo.

 <h3>Interests</h3>